Economic Simulator

 stoper

-The Eco2 software - application of Tamari attractor - enables the study of the economy of a country.
-The function of the software is the performance of economic simulation in the economy of states: analysis, planning, prediction and comparison of the economy of states, according to the state's data as found in the International Financial Statistics (IMF) for the years 1960-2011, for 26 chosen countries.
+Eco3 software - an application of the Tamari attractor - enables the study of a country's economy.
+The software performs a simulation of the country's economy: analysis, planning, prediction and comparison with other nations' economies, based on data in the International Financial Statistics (IMF) for the years 1960-2011, for 26 chosen countries.

 How to Operate the Simulator

-The default is Economic Simulator, based on Tamari Attractor in the Attractors menu.
-The first country to appears is Ecoland, an imaginary (ideal) country.
-After that comes a list of another 26 countries (the samples) the last one of which is the average of the all the 26 countries in the sample called World, the data taken from "International Financial Statistics, YEARBOOK 2010".
+The default is the Economic Simulator, based on the Tamari Attractor in the Attractors menu.
+The first country to appear is Ecoland, an imaginary (ideal) country.
+After that comes a list of another 26 countries (the samples), the last one of which is the average of all 26 countries in the sample called World.
+The data is taken from "International Financial Statistics, Yearbook 2010."

-By changing parameters, operations, and initial conditions you will get the feeling, sensitivity, and spirit of what it is all about.
+By changing parameters, operations, and initial conditions, you will get the feel, sensitivity and spirit of what it is all about.

-The method of eco is described in the site http://www.bentamari.com in the pages ecometry and attractors.
+The Eco method is described in the Ecometry and attractors pages in the site http://www.bentamari.com.

 home